rlpowelljr/spatial-analysis-in-r/Airport_Analysis.md

 Upon examination, the missing values are for the years 2005 and 2006, which means that they are not of interest to this analysis.

 After getting the basic preparation for the main dataset, it is time to import the crosswalks for easier identification.
+These are also provided by the BLS.

 ```r